hikariyo/countdown/README.md

 A simple countdown powered by Vue.js, inspired by [TAKAHASHI's Digital Clock](https://codepen.io/gau/pen/LjQwGp).

-You can visit https://countdown.kifuan.me/ or use your custom date like https://countdown.kifuan.me?until=20240102.
-You must provide **3 numbers** representing the year, month, and day.
+You can visit https://countdown.hikariyo.net/ or use your custom date like https://countdown.hikariyo.net?until=20240102.
+You must provide **8 numbers** representing the year, month, and day, respectively.

 It **works best on PC**, though mobiles are still adapted.